-Contents Introduction 2 Main rules regarding entry restrictions and rejection.....2 2 A closer look at the exemption relating to the proper operation of critical public 3 functions......3 A closer look at exemptions for special reasons.....4 5 Exemptions for foreign nationals covered by the EEA Agreement or the EFTA 7 Exemptions in other cases......8 Exemptions from entry restrictions for foreign nationals with a residence permit in Norway......11 Requirement of negative test result for SARS-CoV-2 on entry into Norway12 9 Rejection upon violation of testing or registration requirements under the COVID-10 11 A closer look at documentation requirements.......16 Relationship to quarantine regulations and rejection upon violation of entry 12 restrictions 16 13 14 15 Immigration control and use of coercive measures......18 16 17 Expulsion and penalty......19
+1 Introduction 2 2 Main rules regarding entry restrictions and rejection 2 3 A closer look at the exemption relating to the proper operation of critical public fun functions 4 A closer look at exemptions for special reasons 4 5 Exemptions for foreign nationals covered by the EEA Agreement or the EFTA Con ivention etc. 5 6 Exemptions on entering from certain countries and areas 6 7 Exemptions in other cases 9 8 Exemptions from entry restrictions for foreign nationals with a residence permit Norway 9 Requirement of negative test result for SARS-CoV-2 on entry into Norway 13 10 Rejection upon violation of testing or registration requirements under the COV /ID- 19 Regulations 11 A closer look at documentation requirements 16 12 Relationship to quarantine regulations and rejection upon violation of entry restrictions 13 Relationship to the Immigration Act's rules on rejection 18 14 Rules on administrative procedures 19 15 Immigration control and use of coercive measures 19 16 Liability for expenses etc. 17 Expulsion and penalty 20